- How to credit Camille Noûs?

 Can Camille Noûs sign any publication?

 Whilst Camille Noûs embodies the scientific community, this symbolic figure of research does not substitute to it.
-Thus, C. Noûs will not sign as a single author, and should not be mistaken with publishing under a pseudonym.
+Thus, C. Noûs will not sign research articles, contributions or books as a single author, and should not be mistaken with publishing under a pseudonym.
 Nor can C. Noûs’ name be added in retrospect to publications that predate 2020, when Camille was not born.